Fatty liver blood test**Euro-Pharmacies are not medical physicians. Therefore, the information provided is for educational purposes only.**

 After 6 weeks, there was a slight improvement in liver function, with ALT levels decreasing to 90 U/L, Alk P levels dropping to 121 U/L, and Bilirubin levels increasing to 53 mg/dL.
 However, at 10 weeks, liver function deteriorated again, with ALT levels rising to 203 U/L, Alk P levels increasing to 91 U/L, and Bilirubin levels remaining high at 51 mg/dL.

 Treatment with Ursodiol was initiated at 12 weeks, resulting in a gradual improvement in liver function.
 By 14 weeks, ALT levels had decreased to 116 U/L, Alk P levels had dropped to 67 U/L, and Bilirubin levels had decreased to 8 mg/dL.
-Over the course of 4 months, liver function continued to improve, with ALT levels at 58 U/L, Alk P levels at 50 U/L, and Bilirubin levels at 4 mg/dL.
+Over 4 months, liver function continued to improve, with ALT levels at 58 U/L, Alk P levels at 50 U/L, and Bilirubin levels at 4 mg/dL.

 At 5 months, liver function had significantly improved, with ALT levels at 33 U/L, Alk P levels at 75 U/L, and Bilirubin levels at 1.5 mg/dL.
 The patient remained asymptomatic throughout this period.